 Andrew has more than 35 years’ experience in the commercial property industry and currently is the CEO of Retailspace Property, based in Fortitude Valley.
 He has a proven record of successfully delivering major property projects within the retail, commercial and health sectors.
 Prior to establishing Retailspace, Andrew held senior roles with large property groups, including AMP, QIC, Lend Lease, Mirvac and The Stockwell Group.
 His formal qualifications include a valuation degree and a CSMA qualification through the Property Council of Australia.
 Andrew gained the GAICD accreditation in 2017.

-Sally recently joined the 3rd Space Board after an extensive public sector career at both the state and federal levels across areas including disability management, infrastructure and transport planning, regional economic development, sustainability, social inclusion, and foreign affairs and trade.
-Having served as a CEO reporting to a Board, and extensively as a senior government executive, she is passionate about “making a difference” through the combination of robust policy, strategy and governance. .
-She also recently joined Deloitte, as a Principal in the national strategy and business design practice, where she continues to support government organisations to better meet the needs of all citizens.
+Sally joined the 3rd Space Board after an extensive public sector career at both the state and federal levels across areas including disability management, infrastructure and transport planning, regional economic development, sustainability, social inclusion, and foreign affairs and trade.
+Having served as a CEO reporting to a Board, and extensively as a senior government executive, she is passionate about “making a difference” through the combination of robust policy, strategy and governance.
+At Deloitte, she was a Principal in the national strategy and business design practice, supporting government organisations to better meet the needs of all citizens.